Luos-io/Documentation/tutorials/your-first-detection/routing-table.md

 uint16_t ID_Led;
 ```

-1. Use routing table filter to find the id of the led service by its alias
+2. Use the routing table filters to find the ID of the led service by its alias:
-   - Create a filter result variable that store the result after filtering
+ - Create a filter result variable that stores the result after filtering.
-   - Reset this filter to get back the complet routing table
+ - Reset this filter to get back the full routing table.
-   - Apply you filter
+ - Apply your filter.

 ```c
 void Switcher_MsgHandler(service_t *service, msg_t *msg)